HTTP-RPC/Kilo/README.md

 ```

 ## CSVEncoder and CSVDecoder
-Although `WebService` automatically serializes return values as JSON, in some cases it may be preferable to return a CSV (comma-separated value) document instead.
-Because field keys are specified only at the beginning of the document rather than being duplicated for every record, CSV generally requires less bandwidth than JSON.
-Additionally, consumers can begin processing CSV as soon as the first record arrives, rather than waiting for the entire document to download.

-### CSVEncoder
 The `CSVEncoder` class can be used to serialize a sequence of map values to CSV.
 For example, the following code could be used to export the month/day list from the previous example as CSV.
 The string values passed to the constructor represent the columns in the output document and the map keys to which those columns correspond:

 ```java